How to Choose the best Auto Top Off for You:

 The most basic form of redundancy is a dual float switch setup like one of the configurations of the JBJ Auto Top Off System or the Aquahub DIY kit.
 These systems have two float switches installed on them.
 You mount one float switch above the other.
 When both float switches indicate a low water level, the pump is activated.
 When the bottom switch is raised, the pump turns off.
 The second float switch is only there in case of emergency, hopefully never being activated.

 The step up from dual float switch setups is to use two sensors but of different types.
 Here the Tunze Osmolator reigns supreme.
-By using an optical sensor for its main level sensing and a float switch as its emergency backup you end up with a higher level of safety.
-This is because the two different sensors sense water level in different ways.
+By using an optical sensor for its main level sensing and a float switch as its emergency backup, you end up with a higher standard of safety.
+This is because the two different sensors sense the water level in various ways.
 Something that may cause a float switch to fail isn’t likely to also cause an optical sensor to fail and vice versa.
 If a snail crawls on a single float switch, another snail may just as well crawl onto a second one.